Formal groups and quantum cohomology: An alternative approach

 which, setting $\gamma = \Pi^{r-1}_{\scrC}(\gamma_1,\dots,\gamma_{r-1})$, satisfies

+The left hand side of this equation represents what happens for $t_1 = 0$ (the $t_1 = 0$ component then gives $\chi_{\scrC}$, and the other components give $\Phi_{\scrC}$), while the right hand side represents what happens for $t_k = 1$ (with the $\gamma$ factors coming from the collision of the first $r-1$ lines).
 Suppose that $\gamma_r$ is the product of $(\gamma_1,\dots,\gamma_{r-1})$, see Definition \ref{th:trivial-tuple}.
 Then, inserting the associated element $k$ into \eqref{eq:relating-map} produces another element, which shows that ``$\gamma_r$ is the product of $(\gamma)$'' in the same sense.
 As pointed out before, in that special case, the definition just amounts to saying that $\gamma_r$ and $\gamma$ are equivalent.